Dexter Cattle, Cows - Ideal Small Cattle Breeds for Homesteading on Small Farms

 Originating from Ireland more than a century ago, they are dual purpose cattle, raised for both milk and meat, and because of their size, are the ideal house cow for hobby farmers.

-Dexter Cattle: Size, Colour & Temperament
+Dexter Cattle: Size, Color and Temperament

 The horns of the bulls usually extend directly out to each side, making a curve forward and upward, with a considerable space between the two horns.
-The colour of the horns being usually white with black tips.
+The color of the horns being usually white with black tips.

 Dexter cattle temperaments vary from some being very docile to others being rather quick tempered.
 If they have been constantly handled by their breeders before purchase, they are usually the docile ones and easy to handle.
 They are excellent mothers and calve easily.
 They also make very good surrogate mothers and will often look after 4 or more calves at a time.